geoflows/D-Claw/user_guide/overview.md

 Main options:

 #### 1.5.1 Zero pressure or user defined files.
 If `init_ptype = -1` then q5 is initialized to zero everwhere.
 If files for pb are also provided in the qinitfiles list, then the value of pb=0 is overwritten by the quantity specified times q1.
+That is, the value provided is the pressure relative to material thickness pb/h.

 Note, if user provided files are provided but `init_ptype != -1` then the user provided files will be overwritten without any warning.